Core 1 Practice Test: A complete walkthrough to Success

 Question 3:

 (Solution): Two lines are perpendicular if the product of their gradients is -1.
 The gradient of the first line is 2, and the gradient of the second line is -1/2.
 The product is 2 * (-1/2) = -1.
-Therefore, the lines are perpendicular.
+Because of this, the lines are perpendicular.

 A Sample Core 1 Practice Test: Sequences and Series